AlaaSedeeq/OOP-For-Data-Science-Problems-/README.md

-# OOP-For-Data-Science-Problems-
-Applying OOP for Data Science problems
+# Applying OOP for a Data Science problem, you can explore the kernel better <a href="https://www.kaggle.com/code/alaasedeeq/object-oriented-programming-for-data-science">here</a>, in Kaggle.